rajeski/weather-journal-app/README.md

 * Get data from the Express Server and update the UI accordingly

 #### Instructions
-- Get Udacity-provided project code
+- Get Udacity-provided, project code (scaffolded-project foundation for introduction and learning purposes)
-- Locally make usre NodeJS is installed (run 'npm i' from your terminal at the top level project directory to install via the Command Line)
+- Locally NodeJS need to be is installed (run 'npm i' from your terminal at the top level project directory to install via the Command Line)
 - Enter a (US-based) zip code in form of '{zipcode},{country code}', e.g., '94712,us' then click (the) "Generate" button to view the search results